 Where to Stay in Saint Moritz

 St. Moritz is one of the most historic and glamorous holiday resorts in the world.
 Its name is protected as a trademark, and stands worldwide for style and elegance.
 It was the hotelier Johannes Badrutt who launched winter tourism here, with a daring bet.
 Johannes Badrutt took over the 12 bed Pension Faller in St. Moritz and upgraded it into a hotel with the name Engadiner Kulm (today’s Kulm Hotel).
 Caspar Badrutt (1848-1904), son of Johannes Badrutt, purchases the St. Moritz Hotel Beau Rivage, built in 1872 by C. Rungger.
 He charged the renowned Swiss architects Chiodera and Tschudi with the remodelling of the hotel.
 Johannes Badrutt won a wager and brought the first English tourists to St. Moritz for winter sports.
 He built curling rinks and the world’s first toboggan run and, in doing so, invented alpine winter tourism.
 If you like to vacation like royalty in St. Moritz, Switzerland and relive some of this history Badrutt’s Palace Hotel is the place to be.
-See here for reviews of other hotels in the area.
+While we are pretty partial to Badrutt’s Palace Hotel, you can see here for reviews of other hotels in the area.

 PIN FOR LATER